kantoniko/ladino-pages/en/learning-ladino.md

 * [Salti Institute at Bar-Ilan University in Ramat Gan](http://www.ladinobiu.co.il/)
 * [The Moshe David Gaon Center for Ladino Culture  at Ben-Gurion University in the Negev](https://in.bgu.ac.il/humsos/heblit/Pages/About-En.aspx)

+## Practice speaking

+* We have a WhatsApp group called [Echar Lashon](https://kantoniko.com/echar-lashon).
+Twice a week we have a Zoom session where we talk about everything **in ladino**.
+Come and join us.
+It's free!

 ## Other